mahoyosa/mahoyosa/README.md

 ### Previous:

-- Previous research topics #1
-- Previous research topics #2
+- Development of an allograft to reinforce the spring ligament
+- Biomechanical analysis of vertigo based on stabilometry tests

 ### Current:

-- Current research topic #1
-- Current research topic #2
+- Simulation of the behavior of otoconia detached from the utricular macula of the inner ear and its relationship with benign paroxysmal positional vertigo (BPPV)

 <!-- Topics that you haven't research yet but are intriguing to you -->
 ### Future interests:

-- Future interests research topic #1
-- Future interests research topic #2
+- Clinical research and lab
+- 3D printing

 <!-- Because we are humans before researchers -->
 ## Hobbies

-- Hooby #1
+- Crochet
-- Hooby #2
+- Cooking

 ## Contact

-You can reach me at <email@example.com>
+You can reach me at <ma.hoyosa@uniandes.edu.co>